Pet Loss and Anticipatory Grief:

 I dreaded the veterinary bills because the cost of their care was getting too expensive.
 At one point, I wished their suffering would end with natural deaths so I would not have to make the euthanasia decision, and then I berated myself for being so selfish.

-I dreaded watching two regal cats wither with terminal illnesses.
+I dreaded watching two regal cats wither with terminal conditions.
 Most of all I dreaded the deaths of two beloved companions and the heartache their deaths would bring me.

 My feelings were all over the place and I was exhausted.
 I did not know then that this confusing roller coaster of emotions is called anticipatory grief—the grief before grief when we know the end is near.
 Eddie died first and Andy followed three weeks later.